Mooloolaba to Maroochydore cycleway, design cycleway

-Transport and Main Roads is partnering with Sunshine Coast Council to deliver the Mooloolaba to Maroochydore (M2M) cycleway which will provide a separated cycleway connecting Mooloolaba to Maroochydore.
+The department is partnering with Sunshine Coast Council to deliver the Mooloolaba to Maroochydore cycleway which will provide a bike path connecting Mooloolaba to Maroochydore.

-Once complete, the 6km long cycleway will provide a safe, off-road connection for all active transport users and motorists.
-A dedicated cycle facility (with a separated pathway) will reduce the need for interaction between motorists and people riding bikes on roads.
-The proposed cycleway will be designed to provide appropriate separation between vehicles, pedestrians, bike riders and other wheeled devices.
+Once complete, the 6km long bike path will provide a safe, off-road connection for all active transport users.
+An off-road shared path facility will reduce the need for interaction between motorists and people riding bikes on roads.
+It will cater for people of all ages and abilities and integrate effectively with surrounding open space areas.

-The M2M cycleway is being delivered over 7 stages as funding becomes available.
+The cycleway is being delivered over 7 stages as funding becomes available.

 - Improves safety

 The Mooloolaba to Maroochydore cycleway is being constructed in stages as funding becomes available.
 The Queensland Government has allocated $1.5 million to Stage 6 - the 1.2km section from Mary Street, Alexandra Headland to Sixth Avenue, Maroochydore.
 Investment ID 1213025

 We have now completed the final planning layout for Stage 6.
 Feedback received during community consultation was evaluated to understand the communities preferences.
 This information has informed the options that will be progressed to the detailed design phase for the Stage 6 cycleway.

 Construction of Stage 6 is subject to funding availability.